joancipria/Swallow/README.md

 **Main features:**

-   * Built in Html, Javascript and CSS
+   * Built in Html, Javascript and CSS using NW.js
    * Very fast and light
    * Comfortable and intuitive interface
    * Load seamlessly high resolution images